-Contact customer service when you are making a complaint about your medical care and/or Part D prescription drugs
+How to contact us when you are making a complaint about your medical care

-You can make a complaint about us or one of our network providers or network pharmacies, including a complaint about the quality of your care.
+You can make a complaint about us or one of our network providers or pharmacies, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-For more information on making a complaint about your medical care and/or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For more information on making a complaint about your medical care, see

+Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Send customer service a request asking us to pay for our share of the cost for medical care or a drug you have received
+Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received